 First of all, there are two famous pink beaches in Indonesia.
 One is in Lombok while the other one is in Komodo island.
 Apparently, the one in Komodo is pinker and more famous than the one in Lombok.
 Since the Lombok one is not that pink, the best time to see the pink hue of the sand is in the golden hour.
 Pink Beach in Lombok is pretty secluded, you can drive here or you can also sail here.
-There is no hotel or motel in Pink Beach, the small convenient shop or as we call it “warung” there only serve instant noodle along with some drinks like coffee or tea.
+There is no hotel or motel in Pink Beach, the small convenient shop, or as we call it “warung” there only serve instant noodles along with some drinks like coffee or tea.

 How is it pink?

-The dead red corals got crushed into a fine form into sand then the wave brought it to the beach filled with white sand, two colors mixed became pink.
+The dead red corals got crushed into a fine form into the sand then the wave brought it to the beach filled with white sand, two colors mixed became pink.
 But especially at this beach, you won’t be able to see the pink color all the time.
 I recommend seeing it in the golden hour.

 Where to stay?

 As far as I know, there are two tourism areas in Lombok which are Senggigi and Kuta.
 Senggigi becomes famous because it’s located nearby the port for the ships, especially the ones from Gili islands.
 I really recommend staying in the Kuta area, especially around Pariwisata Street.
 Why?
 Because it’s easier to go to eating places or bars and most importantly that it’s closer to Pink Beach since the location is in the south.
 Just a reminder that even the bars here close at midnight.
 If you like camping, you can also camp here or simply just sleep on the hammock provided in Pink Beach.